Technology, Transfer, And Transition (T3)

-Assistance with Patent Searches, Invention Disclosures, Patents, Agreements, and Public Releases
+-Assistance with Patent Searches, Invention Disclosures, and Patents.

-Guidance on educational partnerships: Summer Faculty Fellowship Program (SFFP), the National Research Council/Research Associate Programs (NCR/RAPs), Cadet Summer Research Program (CSRP), etc.
+-Guidance on educational partnerships: Summer Faculty Fellowship Program, the National Research Council/Research Associate Programs, etc.

 The Office of Research (DFQ) provides administrative guidance on agreements and assists with research and tech transfer tasks, inquires, and deliverables.
 Three of the most common agreements are CRADAs, MOUs/MOAs, and EPAs.

-Cooperative Research and Development Agreement (CRADA) Legal agreement between a USAFA laboratory and a non-federal party to offer both parties the opportunity to leverage each other’s resources when conducting research and development; resulting royalty income is shared between the inventors and the laboratory.
+Cooperative Research and Development Agreement (CRADA) Legal agreement between an Academy laboratory and a non-federal party to offer both parties the opportunity to leverage each other’s resources when conducting research and development; resulting royalty income is shared between the inventors and the laboratory.

 Memorandum of Understanding / Agreement (MOU/MOA) Legal documents describing a bilateral agreement between parties describing intent to cooperatively work together on an agreed-upon project or meet an agreed-upon objective.
 The use of an MOU or MOA is dependent on the mutual obligations of the parties.

-Educational Partnership Agreement (EPA) A formal agreement allowing USAFA and a K–12 facility or any non-profit institution that is dedicated to improving science, mathematics, and engineering education the opportunity to access equipment and resources which may be unavailable
+Educational Partnership Agreement (EPA) A formal agreement allowing the Academy and a K–12 facility or any non-profit institution that is dedicated to improving science, mathematics, and engineering education the opportunity to access equipment and resources which may be unavailable

-For more information about Agreements please email Ms. Teresa Whinnery.
+For more information about Technology Transfer Programs or Agreements please contact Ms. Teresa Whinnery, DFQR T3 Program Manager

 The Office of Research Budget Team exists to offer financial management support to Research Centers and Institutes.
-The Budget Analysts are responsible for assisting researchers to execute over $40M in annual funding.
+The Budget Analysts are responsible for assisting researchers to execute nearly $40M in annual funding.